 How Dry Air Affects Your Home

-There are a number of key factors that affect the quality and feel of your indoor living space, including temperature, indoor air quality, and relative humidity.
-In the case of the latter, too much or too little humidity can cause a number of concerns to your health and the contents of your home, so it’s imperative that levels are monitored and adjusted as needed.
+There are many key factors that affect the quality and feel of your indoor living space, including temperature, indoor air quality, and relative humidity.
+Too much or too little humidity can cause several concerns to your health and your home, so it’s crucial that levels are monitored and adjusted as needed.

 6 Ways Dry Air Affects Your Home

-The ideal relative humidity level for maximum comfort and health is between 40 and 50 percent, and anything below 30 percent is considered too dry.
-Humidity levels naturally drop along with outdoor temperatures as cold air is unable to hold the same amount of moisture as warm air.
-The common effects of dry air include:
+The ideal relative humidity level for maximum comfort and health is between 40% and 50%, and anything below 30% is considered too dry.
+Humidity levels naturally drop along with outdoor temperatures as cold air can’t hold the same amount of moisture as warm air.

-- Irritated nasal passages.
-Low humidity levels rob the inside lining of your nose of much-needed moisture, allowing it to become dry and irritated, and potentially leading to nosebleeds.
+- Irritated nasal passages: Low humidity levels rob the inside lining of your nose of much-needed moisture, allowing it to become dry and irritated, and potentially leading to nosebleeds.

 Dry Air Solutions

-A whole-house humidifier is the perfect solution, seamlessly integrating with your existing HVAC system and supplying much needed moisture to every room in your home.
+A whole-house humidifier is the perfect solution, seamlessly integrating with your existing HVAC system and supplying much-needed moisture to every room in your home.
 Once your thermostat is set to the desired temperature, a whole-house humidifier does the rest, adding the perfect amount of moisture quickly and efficiently.

-Whole-House Humidifier Installation in the Raleigh–Durham Area
+Whole-House Humidifier & Dehumidifier Installation in the Raleigh–Durham Area

-Choose Air Experts Heating & Cooling for your whole-house humidifier installation and experience the benefits of healthier air.
+Choose Air Experts for your whole-house humidifier installation and experience the benefits of healthier air.
 Our highly skilled technicians are chosen for their expertise, integrity, and knowledge, so you can rest easy knowing you’re receiving the best possible service, at the best possible price.